repne/resume/index.md

 ### Personal Experience ###

+#### 2014 - ####

+Currently researching and studying Machine Learning problems, specifically Recurrent Neural Network, closely following  recent developments  and publications (the work of Hinton and Sutskever in particular, those guys are my heroes).

 #### 2013-2014 ####

 I wrote a kernel driver (**KMDF**, **HID**, **USB**) in **C** for Windows 8.1 in order to implement a multi touch functionality (with gestures) for my MacBook Pro because the Apple driver for Windows is extremely basic and lacking.
 I've also been writing small single page web apps using **AngularJS**.